 On our ski courses, but also during any of our activity, you will have the opportunity to safely learn and practice the essential skills you will need if you are planning on any activity in an alpine environment.
 The courses are suitable for those with no prior climbing, mountaineering, freeride and ski touring experience and who wish to progress to do any mountain activity in snow, glaciated or rock terrain.
 You’ll also get the opportunity to meet like-minded people and discuss future adventures.
 And what better classroom than the beautiful mountains of the Alps!

-During the courses and during every activity we try to cover route planning and navigation, technical skills, use of the crampons and ice-axe and safety tools, glacier travel, crevasse rescue, transceiver training and avalanche rescue, rescue on rock climbing, emergency procedures.
+During all our courses and during every activity we try to cover route planning and navigation, technical skills, use of the crampons and ice-axe and safety tools, glacier travel, crevasse rescue, transceiver training and avalanche rescue, rescue on rock climbing, emergency procedures.

-Don’t esitate to ask more informations to our guides: they will be happy and proud to help and teach to you in every situation!
+Don’t hesitate to ask more informations to our guides: they will be happy and proud to help and teach to you in every situation!